Is your anxiety considered normal, or is it more serious? this article includes tips and ideas on how to help get rid of, or reduce mild anxiety.

 If the anxiety is just a normal reaction to everyday things, (does not apply to serious anxiety disorders) then there are certain things that can be done to help reduce it.

-Learn New Skills – This is a great way to boost your confidence and building confidence can be a great way to reduce fear in a general way.
+Learn New Skills – This is a great way to boost your confidence/self image, and building up your self image can be a great way to reduce fear in a general way.

-Positive Self Talk – Anxiety can cause a lot negative thoughts popping into our heads.
+Positive Self Talk – Anxiety can cause a lot of negative thoughts to enter into our heads.
 Positive self talk can be a great way to stop some of those negative unconscious thoughts from influencing us.

 Question the Anxiety – Ask yourself what are you really afraid of and what is likely to actually happen.
-Much of anxiety is simply irrational fear and it can sometimes be reduced by rational thinking.
-Rational thinking can make you realise it is irrational and it helps to reduce the power the anxiety has over you.
+Much of anxiety is simply irrational fear, and it can sometimes be reduced by rational thinking.
+Rational thinking can make you realize it is irrational, and this helps to reduce the power the anxiety has over you.

 Serious anxiety disorders should be dealt with by a doctor or a specialist.